vietanhdtd/vuejs-movies-site/README.md

 - [x] Can view recent searched movies.
 - [ ] Create Setting page.
 - [ ] Detail page has movie's trailer that user can watch.
+- [ ] Load more movies when reach end page.

 ## Build with:
 - [VueJS v3.x](https://v3.vuejs.org/) (Preview)